stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

    Number of FFs used: **679**
    Number of LUTs used: **1431**

-2. Answer the following questions rgb2yuv:
+2. Answer the following questions rgb2yuv function:

    Estimated clock period: **10.283 ns**
    Worst case latency: **17207041**